tsuru/tsuru/docs/using/docker-image.rst

 Docker Image deployment
 =======================

-After push your image to your Docker image registry, you can do the deploy using the command `tsuru app-deploy -i`.
+After pushing your image to your Docker image registry, you can do the deploy using the command `tsuru app-deploy -i`.

 .. highlight:: bash